reflexcameras/reflexcamera/usermanual.md

 Connect to the cameras Wi-Fi hotspot with your device (phone or computer)
 - SSID = `REFLEXCAMERA-REFLEX0000` - replace 0000 with the number printed inside the camera lid
 - Password = `REFLEXREFLEX` - on Windows it may ask you to enter a pin number rather than a password.
 In this case, press `connect using a password instead` and enter `REFLEXREFLEX`.
 On some Android phones you may receive a notification stating `WiFi has no Internet Access.
 Tap for Options`.
-To connect to the hotspot, tap this notification and select `This network has no Internet Access.
-Stay connected?` and check `Don't ask again for this network`.
+To connect to the hotspot, tap this notification then select `This network has no Internet Access.
+Stay connected?` and also check `Don't ask again for this network`.

 On your device (phone or computer) open Chrome and head to [http://10.42.0.1:5000](http://10.42.0.1:5000) to see the camera's **Reflex settings webpage**.